 Status quo: Using a listserv for member-to-member communication

-Short for “mailing list server,” your listserv has probably served your association or membership organization well over the last decade or two.
-You’ve been able to easily send out automated emails to segmented lists and your members have enjoyed reply-all options that allow them to easily communicate with the group.
+Short for “mailing list server,” your association or membership organization’s listserv has probably worked all right for you over the last decade or two.
+You’ve been able to send out automated emails to segmented lists and your members have used reply-all options that allow them to communicate with the group.

 Try this instead: Build an online member community

-Many membership organizations that have used email listservs for years are moving away from listservs in favor of increased engagement opportunities and membership value provided by online community platforms.
+Many membership organizations that have used email listservs for years are moving toward listserv alternatives in favor of increased engagement opportunities and membership value provided by online community platforms.
 For these organizations, email listservs alone just aren’t cutting it anymore.
 Online member communities provide additional options that work well for growing organizations.

 This change comes with measurable benefits.
 Communication can take place outside of just email (and with Higher Logic Community, members can still use their email to reply to community discussions, which members love!
 No extra logging in necessary).

 Members have more control and options over how they choose to engage – email, community discussion forum, etc. Your organization can provide quality content and information more seamlessly and, when members need to access those current or past conversations and content, they won’t have to worry about searching through their email archives.
 Higher Logic keeps a record of conversations, files, blogs, and announcements that members can find easily.